IntelLabs/flrc/README.md

 ## Installation

 FLRC requires [FLRC-LIB] to be installed prior to its installation.
-Other software required are autoconf/automake, pkgconfig, [the MLton compiler][mlton], and a C/C++ compiler.
+Other software required are autoconf/automake, pkg-config, [the MLton compiler][mlton], and a C/C++ compiler.

 All released code has only been tested to work on x86 64-bit Linux distros,